Nairobi Securities Exchange: New technologies and indices (2006–2010)

-Nairobi Securities Exchange (2011–2022)
+Nairobi Securities Exchange (2011– date)

 In July 2011, the Nairobi Stock Exchange Limited, changed its name to the Nairobi Securities Exchange Limited.
 The change reflected the NSE's strategic plan to become a full service securities exchange supporting trading, clearing and settlement of equities, debt, derivatives and other associated instruments.
 In the same year, the equity settlement cycle moved from the previous T+4 settlement cycle to the T+3 settlement cycle.
 This allowed investors who sell their shares to get their money three days later, while buyers have their CDS credited at the same time.
 In September 2011 the Nairobi Securities Exchange converted from a company limited by guarantee to a company limited by shares and adopted a new Memorandum and Articles of Association reflecting the change.
 In October 2011, the Broker Back Office system commenced operations, which facilitates internet trading.
-In November 2011 the FTSE NSE Kenya 15 and FTSE NSE Kenya 25 Indices were launched, after NSE consulted local asset owners and fund managers, focusing on diverse domestic investment in East Africa.
-In March 2012 the delayed index values of both new indexes were made available on the NSE website www.nse.co.ke.
+In November 2011 the FTSE NSE Kenya and FTSE NSE Kenya 25 Indices were launched, after NSE consulted local asset owners and fund managers, focusing on diverse domestic investment in East Africa.
+In March 2012 the delayed index values of both new indices were made available on the NSE website www.nse.co.ke.

 The NSE became a member of the Financial Information Services Division (FISD) of the Software and Information Industry Association (SIIA) in March 2012.
 In May 2013, the NSE moved to the Exchange, 55 Westlands Road, Westlands, Nairobi.
 On 27 June 2014, The Capital Markets Authority proved the listing of the NSE stock through an IPO and subsequently self-list its shares on the Main Investment Market Segment.
 With the IPO running from 24 July 2014 to 12 August 2014, the listing made the NSE and the Johannesburg Stock Exchange the only self-listed exchanges in Africa.
-The NSE IPO was oversubscribed by 763.92%, making it the most oversubscribed share offer in the NSE’s history.
+The NSE IPO was oversubscribed by 763.92%, making it the most oversubscribed share offer in the NSE's history.
 The NSE shares started trading on the Main Investment Market Segment of the exchange on 9 September 2014.